ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

   `lib<arch>`, `include`, etc. directories

 * `/etc` contains host-specific system-wide configuration files.
-According to UNIX lore, "etc" *does not* stand for "et cetera," and is pronounced "etsy" or sometimes "ee-tee-see"
+According to Unix lore, "etc" *does not* stand for "et cetera," and is pronounced "etsy" or sometimes "ee-tee-see"

 * `/opt` contains optional software packages accessible to all users on a